Horst Faber

-Horst Faber (born 9 November 1921) is a German former figure skater who competed in men's singles.
+Horst Faber (9 November 1921 – 4 December 2022) was a German figure skater who competed in men's singles.
 He represented the SC Riessersee and was a nine-time German champion.
 His biggest accomplishment was winning the silver medal at the 1951 European Championships.
 Faber married fellow skater Eva Prawitz, and together they won the ice dancing championship at the 1950 German Nationals.
-Faber turned 100 in November 2021.
+Faber turned 100 in November 2021, and died on 4 December 2022, at the age of 101.